engisalor/corpusama/README.md

 ### Pipelines

+#### TLDR

+These are the main commands for using the Stanza pipeline to process the above-mentioned TXT files.
+Use the `--help` flag to learn more.

+- base script: `python3 ./pipeline/stanza/base_pipeline.py`

+- generate CoNNLU files: `python3 ./pipeline/stanza/base_pipeline.py to-conll`
+- convert CoNNLU to vertical: `python3 ./pipeline/stanza/base_pipeline.py conll-to-vert`

+#### More details

 Files in the `pipeline/` directory are used to complete corpus creation.
 The current version of Corpusama relies on the Stanza pipeline.
 Run `python pipeline/stanza/base_pipeline.py --help` for an overview.
 This has been tested with an NVIDIA 4070m GPU (8 GB).
 Also adjust the arguments below in `stanza.Pipeline` when fine-tuning memory management:

 ```py